I Was Injured By A Hairdresser, Could I Claim Compensation? – Burns, Hair Damage & Cuts Hairdresser Negligence

 Claims For Allergic Reactions To Hair Dye And Other Products

-When visiting a hairdresser, it is possible to have an allergic reaction because of hair dye and bleach related products.
-The NHS states that some people could be prone to contact dermatitis when using products on the skin.
+When visiting a hairdresser, it is possible to have an allergic reaction because of hair dye and bleach-related products.
+The NHS states that some people could be prone to contract dermatitis when using products on the skin.
 Performing a patch test could help prevent an allergic reaction by highlighting any areas of concern, such as itchiness, redness, tingling, or burning.

 If you book an appointment for a hairdresser to dye or bleach your hair, you should automatically be offered a patch test.
-This is a necessary step in the hair dying process which should be carried out 24 to 48 hours prior to the appointment.
+This is a necessary step in the hair-dying process which should be carried out 24 to 48 hours before the appointment.
 Placing a small amount of product on the body will ensure you aren’t allergic to the products that will be used.
 This process helps prevent a more significant allergic reaction from occurring.
 But in the event a hairdresser skips this step, it could potentially cause a serious allergic reaction.

 Damaged Hair And Hair Loss Injuries